unosquare/embedio-extras/README.md

 ## LiteLib WebAPI

-Similar to Json Server Module, but you can serve a sqlite file with all HTTP verbs using [LiteLib](https://github.com/unosquare/litelib) library.
+Similar to Json Server Module, but you can serve an SQLite file with all HTTP verbs using [LiteLib](https://github.com/unosquare/litelib) library.

 ```csharp
 // Create Webserver and attach LiteLibModule with a LiteLib DbContext